agrogan1/newstuff/categorical/time-varying-covariates.md

 With Time

-Time
+*Time
 Varying
 Variables
-That *Are*
+That Are
 Perfectly
 Correlated
-With Time
+With Time*

 Main             Yes?
 No
 Effect

 Interaction      Yes                      Yes
 With
 Time
 (e.g. to
 test for
 proportional
-hazards)
+hazards in
+Cox Model)
 -------------------------------------------------------------